Open-source license

-Open-source licenses facilitate free and open-source software (FOSS) development.
+Open-source licenses are software licenses that allow content to be used, modified, and shared.
+They facilitate free and open-source software (FOSS) development.
 Intellectual property (IP) laws restrict the modification and sharing of creative works.
-Free and open-source software licenses use these existing legal structures for the inverse purpose of granting freedoms that promote sharing and collaboration.
+Free and open-source licenses use these existing legal structures for an inverse purpose.
 They grant the recipient the rights to use the software, examine the source code, modify it, and distribute the modifications.
-These licenses target computer software where source code can be necessary to create modifications.
-They also cover situations where there is no difference between the source code and the executable program distributed to end users.
-Open-source licenses can cover hardware, infrastructure, drinks, books, and music.
+These criteria are outlined in the Open Source Definition.

+After 1980, the United States began to treat software as a literary work covered by copyright law.
+Richard Stallman founded the free software movement in response to the rise of proprietary software.
+The term "open source" was used by the Open Source Initiative (OSI), founded by free-software developers Bruce Perens and Eric S. Raymond.
+"Open source" emphasizes the strengths of the open development model rather than software freedoms.
+While the goals behind the terms are different, open-source licenses and free-software licenses describe the same type of licenses.

-There are two broad categories of open-source licenses, permissive and copyleft.
-Permissive licenses originate in academia.
-They grant the rights to modify and distribute with certain conditions.
-These academic licenses usually require attribution to credit the original authors and a disclaimer of warranty.
-Copyleft licenses have their origins in the free software movement.
-Copyleft also requires attribution, disclaims warranties, and grants the rights to modify and distribute.
-The difference is that copyleft demands reciprocity.
-Any derivative works must be distributed with the source code under a copyleft license.
+The two main categories of open-source licenses are permissive and copyleft.
+Both grant permission to change and distribute software.
+Typically, they require attribution and disclaim liability.
+Permissive licenses come from academia.
+Copyleft licenses come from the free software movement.
+Copyleft licenses require derivative works to be distributed with the source code and under a similar license.
+Since the mid-2000s, courts in multiple countries have upheld the terms of both types of license.
+Software developers have filed cases as copyright infringement and as breaches of contract.

 Background

-Intellectual property is a legal category that treats works of creativity like physical property.
-Legal systems give the property owner the right to restrict access how they see fit.
-IP law allows people to own and therefore control creations like literature and technology.
-Intellectual property owners can sell, lease, gift, or license their IP.
-Multiple types of IP cover software including trademarks, patents, and copyrights.
+Intellectual property (IP) is a legal category that treats creative output as property, comparable to private property.
+Legal systems grant the owner of an IP the right to restrict access in many ways.
+Owners can sell, lease, gift, or license their properties.
+Multiple types of IP law cover software including trademarks, patents, and copyrights.

-Most countries, including the United States (US), have created copyright laws in line with the Berne Convention.
-These laws automatically assign a copyright whenever a creator releases their work in any fixed format.
-Under US copyright law, the initial expression is called the original work.
-The creator, or their employer, holds the copyright to this original work.
-They alone are permitted to make copies, release modified versions, distribute copies, perform publicly, or display the work publicly.
-Under US copyright law, modified versions of the original work are called derivative works.
+Most countries, including the United States (US), have created copyright laws in line with the Berne Convention with slight variations.
+These laws assign a copyright whenever a work is released in any fixed format.
+Under US copyright law, the initial release is considered an original work.
+The creator, or their employer, holds the copyright to this original work and therefore has the exclusive right to make copies, release modified versions, distribute copies, perform publicly, or display the work publicly.
+Modified versions of the original work are derivative works.
 When a creator modifies an existing work, they hold the copyright to their modifications.
 Unless the original work was in the public domain, a derivative work can only be distributed with the permission of every copyright holder.
-This poses a problem for collaborative development because each update would require the unanimous consent of every contributor.